 Senior Product Management Engineer, January 2015 - October 2016

-Initially hired as a Network Support Engineer in 2004 and promoted to two other positions, including Field Systems Engineer, and held two lateral positions prior to promotion to the position of Senior Product Management Engineer in January 2015.
+Initially hired as a Network Support Engineer in 2004 and promoted to two other positions, including Field Systems Engineer, and held two positions prior to promotion to the position of Senior Product Management Engineer in January 2015.
 Led and managed the end-to-end product lifecycles, collaborated with team members and external parties in the direction of product strategy and mindful of targeted deliveries and budget considerations.
 Carried out functions related to five cross-functional positions in a 12-year period from February 2004 to October 2016.

 Championed a new vision for Cloud and automation, by incorporating existing technologies into a unified product suite for five disparate teams that possessed differing knowledge platforms, technology, and models.